isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 The module is Agda's simplest unit of compilation.

-> TODO(sandy): change me when publishing

 Every Agda source file must begin with a module declaration which matches the name of the file.
 Since this module is called `module:Chapter1-Agda`, if you'd like to follow along at home, you must save your file as `Chapter1-Agda.agda`.
 Failure to do so will result in a helpful error message:

 ```info
 The name of the top level module does not match the file name.